RouteHub-Link/RouteHub.Service.GraphQL/readme.md

 - [x] **Platform:** Customers can create, update their platforms.
 - [x] **Domain:** Every Platform must has a domain for deployment and link shortening with hub deployment process.
 - [x] **Link:** Customers can create shortlink's with custom SEO tags and OG images.
-- [x] **Crawl:** Links will be crawled automatically and if user want's to recrawl can create a crawl request and monitor process in link query.
-Crawling process is made with colly web scraping framework.
+- [x] **Crawl:** Links will be crawled by the crawl request and if user want's to recrawl can create a crawl request and monitor process in link query.
+Crawling process is made with colly web scraping framework. link must be validated before crawling.
 - [x] **Data loaders:** Data loaders are implemented for users.
 - [x] **LRU Expirable Cache:** LRU Cache is implemented for data loaders.
 - [x] **Application Configuration:** Application configuration is implemented with yaml file.